codeforscience/Dat-in-the-Lab/README.md

 ## Dat Container

+THe mkcontainer Containerfile that builds the virtual Hoffman2 [here](https://gist.github.com/maxogden/7ad5c0e81ee003fde843f6a133d94b86).

 Learn more about what we are building to Dat-ify research environments at [dat-container](https://github.com/mafintosh/dat-container) and [mkcontainer](https://github.com/mafintosh/mkcontainer).
-A container demo will be coming soon.
+A container demo will be coming in early 2018.

 ## Get involved!
 Check out the plan on our [ROADMAP.md](https://github.com/codeforscience/Dat-in-the-Lab/blob/master/ROADMAP.md), [chat with us](http://chat.datproject.org/) and follow us on twitter [@dat_project](https://twitter.com/dat_project) and [@UC3CDL](https://twitter.com/UC3CDL).